10 Tips for Managing Sinus Flare-ups

 What’s the difference between a cold and sinusitis?

-“The big difference between colds and sinusitis is how long they last,” says Jastin Antisdel, M.D., an ENT-otolaryngologist and director of Rhinology & Sinus Surgery at Saint Louis University in Saint Louis, Missouri.
+“The big difference between colds and sinusitis is how long they last,” says Jastin Antisdel, M.D., an ENT-otolaryngologist and director of Rhinology & Sinus Surgery at Saint Louis University in Saint Louis, Mo.
 Most colds taper off in 5-7 days but sinusitis symptoms last longer than 10 days.
-Sinusitis may also bring headaches, pain and pressure around the face and eyes, colored nasal discharge, bad breath and pain in your upper teeth.
+Sinusitis may also bring headaches, pain and pressure around the face and eyes, bad breath, pain in your upper teeth and colored nasal discharge.
 With colds, the discharge is often white or cloudy.

 1. Keep your distance